aureleoules/bitcandle/README.md

 This redeem script ensures data integrity and prevents output sniping.

-### P2SH script signature
+### Witness data
-In order to spend the UTXO and essentially store the file, we must create a script signature that unlocks the redeem script built previously.
+In order to spend the UTXO and essentially store the file, we must include a witness unlocks the witness script built previously.
 It looks something like this:
-* OP_PUSHDATA [SIG]
+* [SIG]
-* OP_PUSHDATA [CHUNK 1]
+* [CHUNK 1]
-* OP_PUSHDATA [CHUNK 2]
+* [CHUNK 2]
-* OP_PUSHDATA [CHUNK 3]
+* [CHUNK 3]
-* OP_PUSHDATA [redeem script hex]
+* [witness script hex]

-Chunks of data pushed using the PUSHDATA op code can only fit a maximum of 520 bytes which means the redeem script can only be 520 bytes.
+This is not a script, this is simply a stack of data.
+It can only fit 99 chunks of 80 bytes of data.
-So we are only able to store 1461 bytes per UTXO.
-For larger files, multiple UTXOs must be created using different redeem scripts.
+For larger files, multiple UTXOs must be created using different witness scripts.

 ### Notes
-* Redeem scripts are built deterministically such that for the same file and same public key, the P2SH addresses will remain the same.
+Witness scripts are built deterministically such that for the same file and same public key, the P2SH-P2WSH addresses will remain the same.
 This may help easily retrieving any stuck funds if needed.
-* Not a single satoshi is burned in the data injection process.
+Not a single satoshi is burned in the data injection process.
 This is a clear advantage compared to other known injection methods like P2PKH.
 All the fees go back to miners and the change is sent to the address specified.

 ## Use cases
 This software can be useful to